Leantycoon

 When a product is consumed, a Kanban signal initiates replenishment, keeping inventory low and processes responsive.

-Kanban is more than a board of cards — it is a mindset of flow, flexibility, and focus.
+Kanban is more than a board of cards โ it is a mindset of flow, flexibility, and focus.
+By visualizing work, limiting WIP, and continuously improving, teams can achieve sustainable efficiency and deliver greater value to customers.